-- Crayons were cheaper than pastels, and therefore he went with crayons.
+- Crayons were cheaper than pastels, and therefore, Tony went with crayons.

 - The advantage of crayons is that they are familiar to people, everyone has used them in school.

 - Painters are bogged down by centuries of historical painting, that sets up a lot of expectations.

 - Painting from a photo is limited, you’re painting from someone else’s interpretation of the subject.